Skip to content

 Is Islamic slaughter the same as ritual slaughter?

-Linguistically, the term "schächten" (slaughtering), which is known from Judaism, has become established in German usage for the Islamic method of slaughter.
-There are fundamental similarities to the concept of "kosher," but in order to avoid misunderstandings and overlaps in content, some certifiers differentiate between the two and summarize the "Muslim rules" under the name "Islamic slaughter."
+In German, the term "shechita," familiar from Judaism, has become established for the Islamic method of slaughter.
+While there are fundamentally strong similarities to the concept of "kosher," to avoid misunderstandings and overlaps in meaning, some certifiers differentiate and summarize the "Muslim rules" under the name "Islamic slaughter."

-As with permitted (halal) and prohibited (haram) foods, there are also guidelines from certifiers for the slaughtering process itself.
-These are based on the Quran, the Sunnah of the Prophet Muhammad (s), and numerous legal opinions, and take into account the geographical conditions and technological possibilities in the age of industrial standards and automated processes.
-According to the following guidelines of the European Halal Certification Authority
+Just as there are guidelines for permitted ( halal ) and forbidden (haram) foods, there are also guidelines from certifiers for the slaughtering process itself.
+These are based on the Quran, the Sunnah of the Prophet Muhammad (peace be upon him), and numerous legal opinions, and take into account geographical conditions and technological possibilities in the age of industrial standards and automated processes.
+The following guidelines are issued by the European Halal Certification Authority.

 • Only permitted (halal) animals may be slaughtered (i.e., no pork).